Top 25 Most Powerful Women In Indian Politics

 The AITC champions regional pride and social welfare, emphasising “Maa, Maati, Manush” (Mother, Land, People).
 Educated at the University of Calcutta, she holds a bachelor’s in history, a master’s in Islamic history, a degree in education, and a law degree.
 Starting her career in the Congress in the 1970s, she became one of India’s youngest parliamentarians in 1984, defeating a veteran in Jadavpur.

-Her landmark achievement came in 2011, ending 34 years of Communist rule in West Bengal to become the state’s first female Chief Minister, a role she has held through landslide victories in 2016 and 2021.
-Key initiatives include Kanyashree, promoting girls’ education, and returning 400 acres of land to Singur farmers.
+Her landmark achievement came in 2011, when she ended 34 years of Communist rule in West Bengal to become the state’s first female Chief Minister, a role she has held through landslide victories in 2016 and 2021.
+Key initiatives include Kanyashree, which promotes girls’ education, and the return of 400 acres of land to Singur farmers.

 She has served as Union Minister of Railways, Coal, and Human Resource Development.
-Currently, she represents Bhabanipur as Chief Minister, overseeing multiple state portfolios.
-Known as “Didi” for her grassroots connect and fiery oratory, she faces criticism for alleged minority appeasement and scams like the Saradha scandal.
+Currently, she serves as Chief Minister of Bhabanipur, overseeing multiple state portfolios.
+Known as “Didi” for her grassroots connections and fiery oratory, she faces criticism for alleged minority appeasement and scams, including the Saradha scandal.
 Her legacy lies in transforming West Bengal’s political landscape, making AITC a dominant force.

 7. Mayawati